 - You are not allowed to take possession until the day of funding.
 If you close on a Friday, you will not be allowed into the house until Monday!

-I will attend the closing if you have signed out of town but the sellers are in town.
-In the closing documents you have signed there is a limited power of attorney that allows me to sign documents that were missed (last minute changes or lender requirements that were not submitted previously).
+We will attend the closing if you have signed out of town but the sellers are in town.
+In the closing documents you have signed there is a limited power of attorney that allows us to sign documents that were missed (last minute changes or lender requirements that were not submitted previously).
 It happens and it’s usually not an issue.
-If there is a larger discrepancy in cash or funding, then I will contact you during closing to discuss the situation with you.
-I will ask you be available for phone calls during the closing time in case there is such an event.
+If there is a larger discrepancy in cash or funding, then we will contact you during closing to discuss the situation with you.
+We will ask you be available for phone calls during the closing time in case there is such an event.